famished-tiger/Rley/README.md

 At this stage, we're done with parsing.
 What we need next are convenient means to exploit the parse result.
-As it is, the `result` variable in the last code snippet above is a data structure ("Earley item sets") that is tightly related to the intricate details of the Earley's parsing algorithm.
-Obviously, it contains all the necessary data to exploit the parsing results but it is too low-level and inconvenient from a programming viewpoint.
+As it is, the `result` variable in the last code snippet above is a data structure ("Earley item sets") that is highly depending on the intricate details of the Earley's parsing algorithm.
+Obviously, it contains all the necessary data to exploit the parsing results but it is rather low-level and inconvenient from a programming viewpoint.
 Therefore, __Rley__ provides out of the box two convenient data structures for representing the parse outcome:
 - Parse tree (optimal when the parse is unambiguous)